We will reply to your message within an hour.

 Barbs grip onto tubing, providing a secure hold.
 To withstand aggressive and corrosive solutions in chemical-processing applications, these valves have a plastic body and a chemical-resistant seal.

-Insert tubing into the push-to-connect fittings on these valves—no heat, solder, or flux required.
-They meet NSF/ANSI 51 for safe use with food.
+Push tubing into the fittings on these valves and an internal gripping ring and O-ring hold it tight—no heat, solder, or flux required.
+They meet either NSF/ANSI standards or are FDA compliant for use with food.

 Insert tubing into the fittings on these valves—no heat, solder, or flux required.
 All are for use with water, oil, air, and inert gas.
 They divert flow between ports in tubing lines.